fuzzy-tribble/python3_fluency/README.md

 # Repo Structure

+`/docs`: Contains the configs for the github pages website that is built from the `/notebooks` folder

 `/notebooks`: Contains the ipython notebooks

-`/docs`: Contains the configs for the github pages website that is built from the `/notebooks` folder
+`/tools_ipynb_to_jekyll`: Contains script tools to convert ipython notebooks to jekyll readble format including any front matter, etc you add

 # Usage